AndreaFan123/react_coding_challenges/README.md

 > **Note**
 >
-> `useMemo` will remember the value of `getFilteredTodos()` during the initial render, for the next render, it will check if `todos` or `filter` are different, if the values weren't changes, `useMemo` will return the last result.
+> `useMemo` will remember the value of `getFilteredTodos()` during the initial render, for the next render, it will check if `todos` or `filter` are different, if the values weren't changes, `useMemo` will return the last result; if either of them have changed, `useMemo` will call the wrapped function again and store that result instead.

+> **Important**
+>
+> The function we wrap in `useMemo` runs during rendering, this only works for [pure calculations](https://beta.reactjs.org/learn/keeping-components-pure)
+>
+> **Purity: Component as formulas**
+>
+> A pure function is a function with the following characteristics:
+>
+> 1. **Minds its own business.** It does not change any objects or variables that existed before it was called.
+>
+> 2. **Same inputs, same outputs**.
+Given the same inputs, a pure function should always return the same result.